mattrhummel/startuplandingpage/README.md

-# zero
+# startuplandingpage
-A demo bootstrap landing page project featuring a newsletter signup form.
+A demo bootstrap landing page project featuring a newsletter signup form and sharebuttons.